MangTran/travel-map-tdmp/README.md

 * Fetching data from Node.js and  post request using Axios
 * Adding new Location

+#### Techical Skills

+- Creating Node.js Express App
+- Connecting MongoDB with Mongoose
+- Creating a React App
+- Using Axios
+- Login and Register System
+- Using React Local Storage

 # Demo screen

 ### Welcome screen